minio/sha256-simd/README.md

 ## New: Support for Intel SHA Extensions

-Support for the Intel SHA Extensions has been added.
+Support for the Intel SHA Extensions has been added by Kristofer Peterson (@svenski123), originally developed for spacemeshos [here](https://github.com/spacemeshos/POET/issues/23).
 On CPUs that support it (known thus far Intel Celeron J3455 and AMD Ryzen) it gives a significant boost in performance (with thanks to @AudriusButkevicius for reporting the results; full results [here](https://github.com/minio/sha256-simd/pull/37#issuecomment-451607827)).

 ```
 $ benchcmp avx2.txt sha-ext.txt
 benchmark           AVX2 MB/s    SHA Ext MB/s  speedup
 BenchmarkHash5M     514.40       1975.17       3.84x
 ```

+Thanks to Kristofer Peterson, we also added additional performance changes such as optimized padding, endian conversions which sped up all implementations i.e. Intel SHA alone while doubled performance for small sizes, the other changes increased everything roughly 50%.

 ## Support for AVX512